Antarctica, The Falklands and South Georgia

 Penguins including King & Macaroni, albatrosses including Wandering, Black-browed and Light-mantled Sooty, other tubenoses eg petrels, prions, diving-petrels, storm-petrels and shearwaters etc, various shags, geese, duck including steamer-ducks, waders, skuas, gulls and terns plus Falkland & S Georgian endemics.
 Potential marine mammals include Southern Elephant, Leopard, Weddell, Crab-eater and other seals, Humpback, Orca, Fin, Antarctic Minke and other whales.
 Dolphins could include Peale’s, Commerson’s and Hourglass.

-90 - 100+ passenger comfortable expedition ships.
-Cabins with, and without private facilities
+90 - 170+ passenger comfortable expedition ships.
+All cabins with private facilities.

 The ‘ultimate’ bird and wildlife itinerary